Skip to content

 Triggers introduce dynamics into a game and allow us to make interesting game modes as described above.
 Learning how to use triggers is simple and every map maker should be familiar with them to be able to make the best use of a scenario!

-1. Getting Started: The UI
+Getting Started with Triggers: The UI

 To work with triggers in your scenario, you need to go to the Triggers tab in the editor.
 Here, you will see two boxes to the left.
 The box at the top lists all the existing triggers in a scenario.
 When a trigger is selected, the box at the bottom displays the list of conditions and effects for that trigger.